 An expression with a compound inequality very often contains a variable

-between two values, which form the upper and lower limits of a range.
+between two values, which form a range’s upper and lower limits.

-This compound expression is effectively interpreted as two distinct inequalities which are joined with an AND.
+This compound expression is effectively interpreted as two distinct inequalities with an AND.

 if (weight > 80) and (weight < 100);